pfdubois/BridgeBidding/source/TwoDiamonds.rst

 A sequence such as 2♦!-2N!-3♦!-3M would be invitational, not forcing.

-There are also these special bids:
+There are also these special responses:

 * 3♣ shows at least six clubs, to play.
 * 3♦ shows at least six diamonds, invitational